+I hope you’re craving seafood, I know I sure am.
 As I’m taking 21 units this semester, I need to cook up food that lasts for more than one meal.
-Hence this recipe!
-I like to pair it with salad but you could totally go the other direction and fry or bake up your own homemade potato fries.
-Or both, especially if you’re an eater that likes to take a sampler of every food available, like yours truly.
+Hence this bigger batch, easy-to-eat recipe.
+I like to pair it with salad, but you could totally go the other direction and fry or bake up your own homemade potato fries.

 For the Salmon Fish Sticks:

 -1 lb of salmon, skinned (RESERVE the skin!
-You’ll be needing it later), and cut into 3-4 inch sticks
+You’ll be needing it later), and cut into three 4 inch sticks

 -1 egg, preferably pastured and organic